DylanBulfin/bignum/README.md

 ### Drifting
 When applying sequences of functions that should result in the same value, there is some inherent loss of precision in this design.
-If I'm correct, though, the significand should drift from the "correct" answer by at most 1 on any given operation.
 So we define a special function `eq_fuzzy(self, other: BigNum, margin: u64) -> bool` which checks if the  difference between the significands of the input numbers is greater than `margin`.
 To get an estimate for the margin, count the max number of operations applied to its arguments (see docs for this function for more details).

 ## The Math
 The main restriction we make in order to enable efficient arithmetic of any base is that,